Green chili chicken soup is sure to warm those cold bones this winter!

 It’s hearty, creamy, cozy, and perfectly spicy.

-It comes together so quickly, too – I’m talking 20 minutes or less!
+This fall soup comes together so quickly, too.
+I’m talking 20 minutes or less!
 That’s got to be a record for such a filling fall soup.

 Green Chili Chicken Soup Recipe